pycross-org/matlab/README.md

 # pyxmatlab

+Foo.
 What do you get when you cross Python with MATLAB?

 ## Project information